Babson Social Innovation Lab

-- A commitment to the large investment required to support women who have been constrained by poverty, discrimination, and the violence of forced marriage, domestic abuse, or trafficking as they move from social and economic marginalization to holistic prosperity.
-For MBS, that investment takes the form of substantial, innovative, college-level education prorams in entrepreneurship and design thinking, ongoing training in job skills and human rights; and, perhaps most importantly, a commitment to wages that are well above the standard low-level wage paid for handicrafts and other small-scale production in a majority of shelter home and NGO models.
+- A commitment to the large investment required to support women who have been constrained by poverty, discrimination, and the violence of forced marriage, marriage, domestic abuse, or trafficking as they move from social and economic marginalization to holistic prosperity.
+For MBS, that investment takes the form of substantial, innovative, college-level education in programs in entrepreneurship and design thinking, ongoing training in job skills and human rights; and, perhaps most importantly, a commitment to wages that are well above the standard low-level wage paid for handicrafts and other small-scale production in a majority of shelter home and NGO models.
 Indeed, MBS is currently benchmarking wages paid at its Kolkata jewelry production centers at approximately the level of a recent college graduate in India.

 - A commitment to a migratory business and production model that will enable survivor-artisans to retain and leverage the job training skills received during their after-care treatment as they move back home to restart their lives.
 Currently, economic development programs are clustered in the destination sites where trafficking survivors who have been rescued are receiving aftercare.
-These sites are mostly in large Indian cities-Mumbai, Kolkata, Delhi, Pune-which means that when survivors are repatriated to their homes in rural areas of Indian states or in neighboring countries such as Bangladesh or Nepal, all that they have gained by being part of a program such as MBS' jewelry training program will be lost (including the high wages that have enabled them to begin enjoying a free, independent, sustainable life).
+These sites are mostly in large Indian cities-Mumbai, Kolkata, Delhi, Pune-which means that when survivors are repatriated to their homes in rural areas of Indian states or in neighboring countries such as Bangladesh or Nepal, all that they have gained by being part of a program such as MBS' jewelry training program will be lost (including the high wages that have enabled them to begin enjoying a free, independent, independent, sustainable life).
 MBS' migratory business model solves this problem by attending to the conditions of poverty, lack of opportunity, and discrimination in source communities that contribute to the problem of trafficking in the first place.